pl453s/linux-mint-gnome/README.md

 The desktop icons configuration appears once Linux Mint is installed.*

 *For now, to change the desktop style after the welcome screen passed, go to 'Customization' > 'Extensions' and enable/disable the corresponding extensions.
 Do not enable at the same time 'Dash to Panel' and 'Dash to Dock'.*

+*For some reason, the keyboard layout can be wrong with Firefox and Thunderbird.
+To avoid this, select a layout without variant at the installation, or actualize the layout in 'Settings' (remove and add the layout again).*

 ## Migrate from an official edition